JieRen98/JieRen98.github.io/_pages/about.md

 News
 ------

-[December 2023] I served as the reviewer of Parallel Computing.

-[December 2023] I served as the reviewer of International Journal of Computer Vision (IJCV).

-[December 2023] I served as the reviewer of International Conference on Machine Learning (ICML) 2024.
+[December 2023] I served as the reviewer of Parallel Computing, International Journal of Computer Vision (IJCV), International Conference on Parallel Processing (ICPP) 2024, and International Conference on Machine Learning (ICML) 2024.

 [November 2023] One paper was accepted by Journal of Machine Learning Research (JMLR).